lilibaker/data-science-S2023/challenges/c08-structures-assignment.md

     of values that all lie below 0.03.
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - Yes, the confidence interval demonstrates that there is a range of likely values for the POF, which accounts for the variations that occur in the generation of samples in the Monte Carlo approximation.
+  - Yes, the mean and standard deviation used in the creation of the confidence intervals come from the Monte Carlo samples, so the uncertainty from these approximations are accounted for.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
   - No, because the mean and standard deviation values used to generate